AbsaOSS/spark-partition-sizing/README.md

     val repartitionedDf = df.repartitionByRecordCount(targetNrOfRecordsPerPartition)
 ```

-Repartitionns the `DataFrame` that each partiton contains roughly the provided number of records.

 ### repartitionByDesiredSize

 Similarly to `repartitionByPlanSize`, it estimates the total size of the dataframe and checks if that estimation is within